 The Asian Achievers Awards started in the year 2000 in a small avatar, started by Asian Business Publications Limited.
-The event grew in stature and tracked the rise of the Asian community in the UK.
-Since its inception the Awards have helped raise close to £3.5 million for charitable causes.
-Now, the events are organised by global advisory firm EPG.
+The event grew in stature and tracked the rise of the South Asian community in the UK.
+Since its inception the Awards have helped raise more than £5 million for charitable causes.
+Today, the events are organised by global advisory firm EPG.
 Read on for a little more about our history.

 Our history in the UK is a rich one.
 Past award-winners are indicative of just how rapid this growth in the South Asian contribution to the economic, social and cultural fabric of Britain has been.
 They have created jobs, inspired generations, brought joy to many and changed the UK for the better.

 Global advisory firm EPG takes over AAA

 Global advisory firm EPG, headed by Managing Director Pratik Dattani, takes over the prestigious Awards.
 The Awards continue to be managed by Commercial Director Liji George, with the addition of Smita Patel and Dr Sarfraz Ashraf to the team.